lancerael/d-theia/README.md

 using specially constructed JSON chart data, or mapping any JSON structure from the response using the config.

 The default structure for the chart is an array of objects, each containing:
-- a label string
+- `sLabel` - a label string
-- an array of integer values
+- `aValues` - an array of integer values

 ```
 [